MicrosoftLearning/mslearn-openai/Instructions/Exercises/04-code-generation.md

     > **Tip**: You can use the **Maximize panel size** (**^**) icon in the terminal toolbar to see more of the console text.

-3. Choose option **1** to add comments to your code.
+3. Choose option **1** to add comments to your code and enter the following prompt.
 Note, the response might take a few seconds for each of these tasks.

+    ```prompt
+    Add comments to the following function.
+Return only the commented code.\n---\n
+    ```

     The results will be put into **result/app.txt**.
 Open that file up, and compare it to the function file in **sample-code**.

-4. Next, choose option **2** to write unit tests for that same function.
+4. Next, choose option **2** to write unit tests for that same function and enter the following prompt.

+    ```prompt
+    Write four unit tests for the following function.\n---\n
+    ```

     The results will replace what was in **result/app.txt**, and details four unit tests for that function.

 5. Next, choose option **3** to fix bugs in an app for playing Go Fish.
+Enter the following prompt.

+    ```prompt
+    Fix the code below for an app to play Go Fish with the user.
+Return only the corrected code.\n---\n
+    ```

     The results will replace what was in **result/app.txt**, and should have very similar code with a few things corrected.